nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome :
 1. The *Result Display* will show a success message.
 1. Homerce will list out all the revenue entries sorted from highest to lowest cost in the _Revenue Tab_.
-1. You can now see your revenues sort by descending order.
+1. You can now see your revenues sorted by descending order.

 ![sortrev](images/revenue/SortRevenue(Desc).png) <br>
 *Figure 24 - GUI outcome for `sortrev`*